Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Pricing & Course Options

-Let’s kick this review off by briefly discussing Target Test Prep’s pricing structure and different options.
+Let’s kick this review off by briefly discussing Target Test Prep’s pricing structure and different course options.
 After all, Target Test Prep (often called TTP) is a budget prep provider that a lot of students are drawn to simply because of their low price points.

 Our Thoughts: Target Test Prep’s GRE Prep Materials